mipops/dvrescue/docs/_sections/capture.md

 9.)
 To open a playback window during capture add ```| ffplay -```

 10.)
-The full string to capture to the example device, create a file named "filename", using the rewind and recapture feature (with 3 attempts) and view the playback during capture would be: ```dvrescue device://0x0x80458280022265 --rewind-count 3 -m filename.dv -m - | ffplay -``` For more examples of frequently used dvcapture command strings, please see the section below.
+The full string to capture to the example device, create a file named "filename", using the rewind and recapture feature (with 3 attempts) and view the playback during capture would be: ```dvrescue device://0x0x80458280022265 -y --rewind-count 3 -m filename.dv -m - | ffplay -``` <br />
+For example: ```dvrescue device://0x800460104ce2bad -y --rewind-count 3 -m /Users/libbyshopfauf/Desktop/12345.dv -m - | ffplay -```

+For more examples of frequently used dvcapture command strings, please see the section below.

 </details>